Crow PIs work with a wonderful team of undergraduate and graduate researchers (below).

 Dr. Shelley Staples

-is Associate Professor of English Applied Linguistics and Second Language Acquisition and Teaching at University of Arizona.
+is Professor of English Applied Linguistics and Second Language Acquisition and Teaching at University of Arizona.
 Her research focuses on corpus analyses of speech and writing, particularly for applications to student writing.
 Her work has recently been published in journals such as Journal of English for Academic Purposes, Written Communication, TESOL Quarterly, and Applied Linguistics.

 Dr. Michelle McMullin